Disability Discrimination Lawyer in Northridge

 You can legally request reasonable accommodation by telling your employer you need an adjustment to your workplace, schedule, or duties to accommodate a disability.

 You don’t need to provide this notice in writing, and you don’t even need to use the term “reasonable accommodation.”
 There are no such requirements in the ADA.
-You do, however, have to disclose your disability to your employer, who may be able to request medical information specifically pertaining to your disability status.
+You do, however, have to disclose your disability to your employer, who may be able to request medical information specifically about your disability status.

 No. Some types of accommodation may require purchasing special furniture, software, or other work materials, but employees don’t have to pay for these.